Financial Aid and FAQs

 Both parents are expected to contribute to their child's education.
 Financial aid is based on ability to pay, not willingness to pay.
 Therefore, both parents must participate in the financial aid process.
 Both must submit a Parents' Financial Statement and supporting tax documents to School and Student Services.

-Yes.
-We understand that your 2017 Income Tax Return may not be prepared by our application deadline.
-Therefore, we ask you to estimate your tax information on the Parents’ Financial Statement (PFS) and submit the most recent tax return available.
+We understand that your 2018 Income Tax Return may not be prepared by our application deadline.
+Therefore, we ask you to estimate your tax information on the Parents’ Financial Statement (PFS), submit the most recent tax return available and this year's W-2.
 We must have a copy of your most recent Income Tax Return with schedules before we can confirm your financial aid scholarship award.

 Families who feel they are unable to meet the financial expectations outlined in the financial aid award agreement may request a second review of their financial aid application.In order to initiate the appeals process, the parent should email the Business Office at email@example.com.
 The request should include any additional information or materials that may not have been factored into the original submission that could impact the determination.
 This information should be sent to us within 7 days of the receipt of your award.